samagra-comms/docker-deploy/readme.md

 **Note**: If the services are updated on any server, use server's ip instead of localhost.
 Eg. http://143.112.x.x:9080

 ### **Steps After Docker Setup**

+1. **Tracking Tables/Views :** When the script is executed, tables will be created for bot schema via migrations.
+These tables can be assessed in Hasura.
+We need to track these tables to expose these tables to Hasura GraphQL.
+[Click to view](https://hasura.io/docs/latest/graphql/core/databases/postgres/schema/using-existing-database/) tracking overview.

-1. [Tracking Tables](https://hasura.io/docs/latest/graphql/core/databases/postgres/schema/using-existing-database.html#step-1-track-tables-views).
-Go to the url http://localhost:15003/console/data/default/schema/public and track all tables and relations.
-The admin secret can be controlled using this [line](https://github.com/samagra-comms/docker-deploy/blob/10bdbc4b837a61f74a1270ce53467b15f63d182d/.env#L67)
+* Go to the url http://localhost:15003/console/data/default/schema/public
+* The admin secret can be controlled using this [link](https://github.com/samagra-comms/docker-deploy/blob/10bdbc4b837a61f74a1270ce53467b15f63d182d/.env#L67)

-2. Adding default data for transformers
+2. After the tables are created, some default data for adapter, transformers etc should be added.
+These will be used later while creating a bot.
+Please follow below step:
     - Go to http://localhost:15003/console/data/default/schema/public and track all of the items one by one.
     - In the sidebar click on the SQL button and add the following commands and run.
         ```sql